aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getSubtotalHiddenPageItems() {#getSubtotalHiddenPageItems--}

+<b>@deprecated.</b> Please use the 'subtotalHiddenPageItems' property instead.
 Indicates whether hidden page field items in the PivotTable report are included in row and column subtotals, block totals, and grand totals.
 The default value is False.

 ```javascript
 getSubtotalHiddenPageItems() : boolean;